NikhilMukraj/spiking-neural-networks-hardware/README.md

     \end{cases}
 $

-- (can be refactored to use leess LUTs)
+- (can be refactored to use less LUTs)
 - `[N-1:0] x` : Input to function in fixed point representation
 - `[N-1:0] m1` : Fixed point slope of first half
 - `[N-1:0] m2` : Fixed point slope of second half